opentext-idol/discover-deploy/README.md

-# Law Enforcement Media Application (LEMA)
+# IDOL Discover

-The following installation steps complement the full LEMA Administration Guide, available from the [IDOL documentation site](https://www.microfocus.com/documentation/idol/), under "IDOL Government Solutions".
+The following installation steps complement the full Discover Administration Guide, available from the [IDOL documentation site](https://www.microfocus.com/documentation/idol/), under "IDOL Government Solutions".

 ## Basic deployment

-To deploy LEMA to a Docker system, use the `deploy.py` tool, which requires Docker Compose.
+To deploy Discover to a Docker system, use the `deploy.py` tool, which requires Docker Compose.
 Required software versions:
 - Python 3, version 3.6 or later
 - Docker, version 20.10.22 or later